muddy-toes/electron/README.md

 There is also a feature that allows users to set up an automated session driven by a simple AI.

+## Configuration

+Copy `config.js-dist` to `config.js` and edit it to specify your site preferences.
+Options are documented in the file.

 ## SmartStim4 file support

 Electron now supports playback of SS4 files in limited fashion.